Human Rights Act 2004

-Sections of the Human Rights Act 2004

-(The full text of the Act is available online.)
+Sections

-This section outlines the significant segments of the Human Rights Act 2004 that grant Australian rights within the A.C.T.
-This will include Part 2 - Human Rights, Part - 3 Civil and Political Rights, and Part - 3A Economic, Social and Culture Rights.
-Part 1- Preliminary is not included in the following summary because it does not contribute to the establishment of Human Rights in the A.C.T.
+This is an outline of the significant segments of the Human Rights Act 2004 that grant Australian rights within the ACT.

-Part 2 – Human Rights: What are human rights ?
+Part 2 – Human Rights: What are human rights?

-The 2004 Act establishes human rights by connecting civil, political, economic, social and cultural rights.
+This section establishes human rights by connecting civil, political, economic, social and cultural rights.

 Part 2 – Human Rights: Who has human rights?

-The Human Rights Act maintains only individuals can possess human rights.
+This section maintains only individuals can possess human rights.

 Part 3 – Civil and political Rights: Recognition and equality before the law

-The Human Rights Act solidifies recognition and equality before the law through three pillars.
+This section solidifies recognition and equality before the law through three pillars.
 Firstly, the Act enshrines the right of the individual to be recognised before the law as a person.
-Secondly, every individual retains the right, detached from prejudice or difference, to enjoy their Human Rights.
-To conclude, all individuals are warranted an equitable defence before the law and individuals shall be treated as equals before the law, without prejudice.
+Secondly, every individual retains the right, detached from prejudice or difference, to enjoy their human rights.
+Finally, all individuals are warranted an equitable defence before the law and individuals shall be treated as equals before the law, without prejudice.

 Part 3 – Civil and political Rights: Right to life

-This title sets out the individual's ‘’right to life’’; it states ‘’no-one may be arbitrarily deprived of life’’.
+This section sets out the individual's right to life; it states that "no-one may be arbitrarily deprived of life".